-Amazing!
-As of this point, I suggest focusing on your main offerings, but also planning in advance as to when, or maybe a general timeline of when you want to incorporate those supportive offerings.
+As of this point, I suggest focusing on your main offerings, but also planning as to when, or maybe a general timeline of when you want to incorporate those supportive offerings.

 Congrats!
 At this point, you should have determined your Brand’s Personality, Vision, Mission, Target Audience or Audiences, Tone for Message, and Offerings.